cran/GaSP/README.md

     * R class() comparison with string fixed

 * Version 1.0.4
-    * sprintf and vsprintf replaced by snprintf and vsnprintf, repsectively
+    * sprintf and vsprintf replaced by snprintf and vsnprintf, respectively

 * Version 1.0.5
     * C format specifiers and type casts fixed for output messages

+* Version 1.0.6
+    * C types and type casts fixed